rpm-software-management/dnf/doc/command_ref.rst

     Display package lists of a group.
 Shows which packages are installed or available from a repo when ``-v`` is used.

-``dnf [options] group install [with-optional] <group-spec>...``
+``dnf [options] group install [--with-optional] <group-spec>...``
     Mark the specified group installed and install packages it contains.
-Also include `optional` packages of the group if ``with-optional`` is specified.
+Also include `optional` packages of the group if ``--with-optional`` is specified.
 All `mandatory` packages are going to be installed otherwise the transaction fails. `Default` packages will be installed whenever possible. `Optional` and `default` packages that are in conflict with other packages or have missing dependencies does not terminate the transaction and will be skipped.

 .. _grouplist_command-label: